NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 field values.
 Some applications may therefore benefit from the use of 8-byte reals (libip_d or libip_8).

+NCEPLIBS-ip uses several BLAS/LAPACK routines in the splat() subroutine, and therefore requires an external BLAS/LAPACK provider.
+In practice, this should generally be OpenBLAS, which is the [spack-stack](https://github.com/JCSDA/spack-stack) BLAS/LAPACK provider.

 ## Interpolation

 ### Interpolation Methods